 - Marketing Authorization & Regulatory Requirements for Drug Registration in Thailand

 Disclaimer: Information provided here is not being claimed as official.
-Applicant is strongly advised to check the recent requirements with relevant authorities.
+The applicant is strongly advised to check the recent requirements with relevant authorities.